MicrosoftDocs/win32/desktop-src/com/file-monikers.md

 ---
 title: File Monikers
 description: File Monikers
-ms.assetid: '923f798d-d789-4e6d-b27e-dd5a72f92abf'
+ms.assetid: 923f798d-d789-4e6d-b27e-dd5a72f92abf
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # File Monikers

 *File monikers* are the simplest moniker class.
 File monikers can be used to identify any object that is stored in its own file.
 A file moniker acts as a wrapper for the path name the native file system assigns to the file.
-Calling [**IMoniker::BindToObject**](imoniker-bindtoobject.md) for this moniker would cause this object to be activated and then would return an interface pointer to the object.
-The source of the object named by the moniker must provide an implementation of the [**IPersistFile**](ipersistfile.md) interface to support binding a file moniker.
+Calling [**IMoniker::BindToObject**](/windows/win32/ObjIdl/nf-objidl-imoniker-bindtoobject?branch=master) for this moniker would cause this object to be activated and then would return an interface pointer to the object.
+The source of the object named by the moniker must provide an implementation of the [**IPersistFile**](/windows/win32/ObjIdl/nn-objidl-ipersistfile?branch=master) interface to support binding a file moniker.
 File monikers can represent either a complete or a relative path.

 For example, the file moniker for a spreadsheet object stored as the file C:\\Work\\MySheet.xls would contain information equivalent to that path name.
 The moniker would not necessarily consist of the same string, however.
 The string is just its *displayÂ name*, a representation of the moniker's contents that is meaningful to an end user.
-The display name, which is available through the [**IMoniker::GetDisplayName**](imoniker-getdisplayname.md) method, is used only when displaying a moniker to an end user.
+The display name, which is available through the [**IMoniker::GetDisplayName**](/windows/win32/ObjIdl/nf-objidl-imoniker-getdisplayname?branch=master) method, is used only when displaying a moniker to an end user.
 This method gets the display name for any of the moniker classes.
 Internally, the moniker may store the same information in a format that is more efficient for performing moniker operations but isn't meaningful to users.
-Then, when this same object is bound through a call to the [**BindToObject**](imoniker-bindtoobject.md) method, the object would be activated, probably by loading the file into the spreadsheet.
+Then, when this same object is bound through a call to the [**BindToObject**](/windows/win32/ObjIdl/nf-objidl-imoniker-bindtoobject?branch=master) method, the object would be activated, probably by loading the file into the spreadsheet.

-OLE offers moniker providers the helper function [**CreateFileMoniker**](createfilemoniker.md) that creates a file moniker object and returns its pointer to the provider.
+OLE offers moniker providers the helper function [**CreateFileMoniker**](/windows/win32/Objbase/nf-objbase-createfilemoniker?branch=master) that creates a file moniker object and returns its pointer to the provider.

 ## Related topics